 Gaiters can be tricky to put on, especially for the inexperienced.
-Gaiters should always be worn outside pants.
+Gaiters should always be worn outside the trouser leg.
 It’s best to set the gaiters up for the first time before you embark on your walk, so you can adjust them freely and avoid problems while you’re already deep into your activity.
-Take a note of these steps to wear your gaiters correctly:
+Take note of these steps to wear your gaiters correctly:

 - Put your walking trousers and boots or shoes on and open up the gaiters completely, ensuring that the stirrup strap is fastened to both sides at the bottom.
 The adjusting mechanism should always be on the outside of your footwear.

 - Lift your heel and position the stirrup strap under your foot towards the front of the heel section of the outsole.
-The lace catch should be at the front of the boots or shoes, but don’t fasten it at this point, otherwise the tension will be too high for you to zip up the gaiters.
+The lace catch should be at the front of the boots or shoes, but don’t fasten quite yet as otherwise, the tension will be too high for you to zip up the gaiters.

 - Zip the gaiters up two or three inches and start to engage the adjustable strap to prevent the zip from getting undone, and stretch the lace catch forward as far as possible, or use the lace hook to fasten it securely.

 - Proceed with the zipping up of the gaiters and fastening the adjustable strap.

 - Adjust the stirrup strap on the outside of the foot, aiming for a tight, secure fit.
 Secure the trim or cut off the excess so that the loose end of the strap doesn’t get in the way.

 - Adjust the top cord for a snug, comfortable fit that isn’t too tight.